Faces and maximizer subsets of highest weight modules: Extending the Weyl polytope to (pure) highest weight modules

 Finally, Theorem \ref{T1} implies that $W_{J(\vla)}$ stabilizes $\wt \vla$.
 Moreover, if $w \in W$ stabilizes $\wt \vla$, then it also stabilizes $\conv_\R \wt \vla$, whence $w \in W_{J(\vla)}$ from the above analysis. \end{proof}

 \begin{remark} We have thus provided three different proofs for Theorem \ref{T2} in the case when $\lambda$ is simply-regular and $\vla = L(\lambda)$ or $M(\lambda,J')$.
 One method of proof uses convexity theory as in Theorem \ref{Tgvmedges}; another uses $\lie{sl}_2$-theory as in Theorem \ref{Twtgvm} together with results from \cite{H3}; and the third uses Proposition \ref{Phwfer} and results from \cite{Fe}.
-More precisely, note by the discussion following \cite[Remark 2.9]{Fe} that all parabolic Verma modules $M(\lambda,J')$ are pure (see Definition \ref{Dpure}), as are all simple highest weight modules $L(\lambda)$.
-Now use the arguments for pure $\vla$ in the proof of Theorem \ref{T2}.
-Similarly, Theorem \ref{T2} was also shown in multiple ways for $L(\lambda), M(\lambda,J')$ with simply-regular $\lambda$. \end{remark}
+More precisely, note by the discussion following \cite[Remark 2.9]{Fe} that all parabolic Verma modules $M(\lambda,J')$ are pure (see Definition \ref{Dpure}), as are all simple modules $L(\lambda)$.
+Now use the arguments for pure $\vla$ in the proof of Theorem \ref{T2}. \end{remark}